 Peter Cao

 Quincey Koziol

+Jonathan Kim

-The HDF5 library allows a data access operation to access one dataset at a time, whether access is collective or independent.
-Accessing multiple datasets will require the user issuing an I/O call for each dataset.
-For example, if you access five datasets in a file, you will need at least five IO calls -- at least on for each dataset.
-The proposed work is to bring the IO to a new level: a single IO call for multiple datasets.
+The HDF5 library allows a data access operation to access one dataset at a time, whether access is collective or independent I/O. Accessing multiple datasets will require the user issuing an I/O call for each dataset.
+For example, if you access five datasets in a file, you will need at least five IO calls -- at least one for each dataset.
+This RFC proposes new routines to allow users to access data in multiple datasets with one I/O call.

 This RFC describes the new API routines, H5Dread_multi() and H5Dwrite_multi(), which take information about multiple datasets and perform a single dataset access to the file.
 The new functions can improve I/O performance when collective I/O access is used.
 Although the new functions can be used for independent I/O (serial or parallel), users are not likely to see any benefits from the new functions when used that way.